Elizabeth Warren's Ambiguity On Health Care Comes With Some Side Effects

 Still, there is a sense among some people who like Warren that her support for Medicare for All is somewhat out of character.

-"I was a little surprised recently that she came out in favor of a Medicare for all Plan," said Tom McGarity, who taught law school with Warren at the University of Texas in the early 1980s and is a fan of her candidacy.
+"I was a little surprised recently that she came out in favor of a Medicare for All plan," said Tom McGarity, who taught law school with Warren at the University of Texas in the early 1980s and is a fan of her candidacy.
 "My guess is as the campaign continues, she'll refine that to some extent."

 "It's a very expensive proposition, and it's not well defined.
 One thing about Liz is, at least politically, usually before she comes out with something ... she defines it better," he added.